weewx/weewx/docs/quickstarts/v5-upgrade.md

 4. If that works, then it's time to modify your old daemon configuration file so that it uses the new V5.0 executable.
 These steps will require root privileges.

-    === "Debian"

     !!!
 Note
-            If you previously used a SysVinit init.d startup file, you will need to clean up any previous init.d remnants.
+        If you previously used a SysV `init.d` startup file, you will need to clean up any previous `init.d` remnants.
 Please consult the [wiki article](https://github.com/weewx/weewx/wiki/Switching-from-SysVinit-to-systemd) for how to do so.

+    === "Debian"

         !!!
 Note
             The resulting daemon will be run using your username.
 If you prefer to use run as `root`, you will have to modify the file `/etc/systemd/system/weewx.service`.